Alzarri Joseph

-Alzarri Shaheim Joseph (born 20 November 1996) is an Antiguan cricketer who plays for the West Indies in Tests and ODIs.
-He plays for Leeward Islands and the St Kitts and Nevis Patriots in West Indian domestic cricket.
-He is an all-rounder who is a right-arm fast bowler and a right handed batsman who was selected by the Mumbai Indians franchise as a replacement for Adam Milne for the 2019 Indian Premier League (IPL) season.
+Alzarri Shaheim Joseph (born 20 November 1996) is an Antiguan cricketer who plays for the West Indies in Tests, ODIs and T20Is.
+A right-arm fast bowler, he plays for Leeward Islands and the St Kitts and Nevis Patriots in West Indian domestic cricket.
+He also played for Royal Challengers Bengaluru in the Indian Premier League.

 In 2016, Joseph was named Antigua and Barbuda Sportsman of the Year award.
+During his under-19 career, Joseph helped the West Indies win the 2016 Under-19 Cricket World Cup.

 Domestic career

 A West Indies under-19s player, Joseph made his first-class debut for the Leewards during the 2014–15 Regional Four Day Competition.
 Against Guyana during the following season, he took a maiden first-class five-wicket haul, 5/99 opening the bowling with Gavin Tonge.
 The following match, against the Windward Islands, he took another five-wicket haul, 7/46.

-In December 2015, Joseph was named in the West Indies squad for the 2016 Under-19 World Cup.
+In December 2015, Joseph was named in the West Indies squad for the 2016 Under-19 World Cup, which they subsequently won.
 At the tournament, he took 13 wickets from six matches to finish as his team's leading wicket-taker (and equal third overall).
 His best performance was 4/30 against Zimbabwe, which saw him named man of the match.

 In October 2019, he was named in the Leeward Islands' squad for the 2019–20 Regional Super50 tournament.